ParasX1/ANU-Market-Place/Report.md

      * *Avoids using two seperate structures*

-3. ...

 **Design Patterns**

-*[What design patterns did your team utilise?
-Where and why?]*
 Factory:
   The User class is a factory method which produces different instances of User.
 This is because User needs to create multiple objects with different properties.